videojs/video.js/docs/index.md

 ### Getting Started

-* [Setup](./guides/setup.md) - Check out the [5 second setup](http://videojs.com/#section5) if you're just getting started.
-The setup documentation gives a deeper view of the additional methods you can use to trigger the player setup.
+* [Setup](./guides/setup.md) - The setup documentation gives a deeper view of the additional methods you can use to trigger the player setup.

 * [Options](./guides/options.md) - There are a number of options that can be used to change how the player behaves, starting with the HTML5 media options like autoplay and preload, and expanding to Video.JS specific options.